 Insults to people are ultimately insults to God.
 The movie’s line, “If we don’t stop insulting God …” filled my mind with a sickening image of Christ bleeding all over again for the world’s insults to Him and His creation.
 Hebrews 6:6 flashed before my eyes: “They themselves are crucifying the Son of God all over again and subjecting Him to open shame.”

 In the movie, the mayor shut down the local church right when people were convicted to pray and repent.
-The children were subjected to ridicule, shame, false accusations, and psychiatric evaluations.
+The children were subjected to ridicule, shame, false accusations, psychiatric evaluations, and threats of physical harm.

 Worldwide, that’s still happening.

 Our country is more divided now than it has been since perhaps the Civil War.
-Hatred for Christians is at an all-time high.
+Worldwide, hatred for Christians is at an all-time high.
 The day after this blog posts, a new president will be inaugurated.
 Regardless of how we voted, the Bible’s guidance remains the same:

 “Honor everyone.
 Love the brotherhood.
 Fear God.
 Honor the emperor” (1 Peter 2:17 ESV).